 EERE procures acquisitions from small businesses in various ways:

-- Micro-purchases—less than $3,500 and typically processed using Government VISA Purchase Card.
+- Micro-purchases—less than $10,000 and typically processed using the government Purchase Card.

 - Look through the DOE Acquisition Forecast for future prime and sub-contracting opportunities within EERE, DOE, and National Nuclear Security Administration.

-- Register for a free account with the publically accessible web portals, FedBizOps and FedConnect, to see what federal contracting opportunities are currently available in your industry.
-Note that agencies are mandated to post opportunities on FedBizOps, whereas posting to FedConnect is optional.
+- Register for a free account with the publically accessible portals, FedBizOps and FedConnect, to see what federal contracting opportunities are currently available in your industry.

 - Read "Do You Qualify for Small Business Contracting Opportunities with EERE?"